 Rosa Bűhler, née Heumann, was born on April 2, 1870, in Gőppingen.
 Samuel Heumann, her father, was a for rags (paper production) from Laupheim who did not move to Gőppingen until 1866.
+In Laupheim Samuel had left a great family.
+Some of uncles played major roles in the social life of the town.
 Most likely the connection with Gőppingen was established because of his wife Franziska (also Fanny / Fanni), née Lindauer, whom he married in 1864.
 The wedding did not take place in Jebenhausen, the bride's place of residence, but in Laupheim, which was unusual according to the traditions of that time.
 And here the Lindauer family had been among the first Jewish settlers there!
 Rosa's great-grandfather Seligmann Lőb Lindauer had been one of the 'Schutzjuden' [Jews under special protection] who on July 17, 1777, were granted special permission to settle in the territory of the Liebenstein barony.
 A majority of the Lindauer family emigrated to the USA during the 19th century, including six of the eight siblings of Rosa's mother Franziska.
 It is not known where the young Heumann family took up residence in Gőppingen when they first arrived there.
 Probably it was at Querstrasse 14, then in 1900 at Langestrasse 40a, according the the city directory.
 Rosa was only seven years old when her mother died – which must have been one of the saddest experiences in her life.
 Samuel Heumann re-married, and hopefully his second wife Karoline Herz was a good stepmother to the small child Rosa.
 Karoline later had three children of her own; Benno, her first child, was not born until two years after the wedding took place – therefore Karoline should have had enough time to get used to her stepchildren.
 The New World also attracted this new generation of Lindauer descendants: Rosa's oldest brothers Julius and Hermann emigrated to the USA in 1890 and 1895 respectively.

 Only her younger brother Hugo Heumann remained in Gőppingen and carried on the business of his father which was located in the Ulrichstrasse and dealt in cotton goods and rags.